Adobe After Effects Loop Expression AKA The After Effects Repeat Expression

 What is the Loop Expression?

 The loop expression, as the name suggests, allows you to loop a series of keyframes.
 But it's not just about cycling between the first and last keyframes.
 It offers a lot more versatility, making it invaluable for tasks like walk cycles, logo reveals, and background designs.
+This is particularly helpful for time-saving and ensuring seamless loops in your animation.

 How to Use the Loop Expression: